-The following study was conducted to investigate the contribution of FINCA to the growth and development of small and medium sized businesses.
-The study was guided by the following research objectives: (i) to examine the extent to which interest rates by MFI influence the growth of SMEs in Uganda.

-- (ii) To examine how credit facilities rendered by MFI influence the growth of SMEs in Uganda. - (iii) To establish how collateral security effects the growth of SMEs in Uganda.

-The case study design was used as an approach in the study for collecting data aimed at exploring an in depth analysis and the population under investigation included the SME owner's using the FINCA for financial services plus the FINCA staff involved in the process.
+Accessing credit is considered to be an important factor in increasing the development of small and medium sized businesses, the study was conducted to investigate the role of Microfinance institutions in this case FINCA on the growth and development of small and medium sized enterprises guided by the following research objectives: To examine the extent to which interest rates by MFI's influence the growth of SMEs in Uganda, examine how credit facilities rendered influence the growth of SMEs in Uganda and establish how collateral security effects the growth of SMEs in Uganda.
+Case study design was used as an approach in the study for collecting data aimed at exploring an in depth analysis and the population under investigation included the SME owner's using FINCA for financial services plus the FINCA staff involved in the process.